IZEDx/stencil-quantum/README.md

 Originally Stencil Quantum was intended to be called Stencil Context, however stencil-context was taken on npm just two weeks prior to the first prototype of this library.
 This, however, turned out to be quite fortunate considering that [stencil-context](https://www.npmjs.com/package/stencil-context) aims to replicate [react-context](https://reactjs.org/docs/context.html), whereas Stencil Quantum takes a more inexplicit approach, which both fit better.

+The demo app, hosted via github pages, can be visited here: https://quantum.ized.io/

 ---

 ## The Quantum Realm